Gather Essential Tools

 What’s special about the Lightning Inspector?
 With this plug-in for DevTools, you can navigate the component tree, inspect component attributes, and profile component performance.
 You can observe and inspect calls to server-side actions and their responses.
 And it helps you understand the sequence of event firing and handling.
 (We explain all these terms in the next module on this trail, Aura Components Core Concepts.)

-The best tool is the Force.com IDE, which adds dedicated navigation, syntax highlighting, and other Aura components-specific features to the Eclipse IDE.
+The best tool is VS Code.
+Once you’ve installed VS Code, add Salesforce CLI and the Salesforce Extensions for VS Code, which adds dedicated navigation, syntax highlighting, and other Aura components-specific features to VS Code.
 The combination gives you a world-class development environment for Aura components work.

 If you don’t have it, or have an older version, take this very moment to install the current release.
-See the Resources section for links to details on installing or upgrading.
+The Quick Start: Visual Studio Code project walks you through the process.

 Beyond the Basics